turtleflyer/alnico/README.md

-# Alnico:magnet:
+# Alnico

 ![Alnico](./doc/media/alnico.jpg)

-_Alnico:magnet:_ is a TypeScript library under development that investigates the potential benefits of combining functional programming principles with the modularity strengths of object-oriented programming.
-Inspired by concepts from functional programming, _Alnico:magnet:_ seeks to introduce a novel approach to code structure and organization.
+_Alnico_ is a TypeScript library under development that investigates the potential benefits of combining functional programming principles with the modularity strengths of object-oriented programming.
+Inspired by concepts from functional programming, _Alnico_ seeks to introduce a novel approach to code structure and organization.
 It achieves this by eliminating the use of `this` and `new` keywords in favor of composable states and methods bundled into single units.

 ## Installation